 If you’re a DDS or a specialist, you should only open a practice if the time is right.
-In the past, you’ve had to choose between running your own business and working for someone else.
-The sharing economy provides an alternative: the opportunity to work for yourself, offering your services to established practices.
+In the past, you had to choose between running your own business and working for someone else.
+The sharing economy provides a third alternative: the opportunity to work for yourself as an independent contractor, offering your services to established practices.

 Hiring in the sharing economy has advantages, too.

 Dental practices have always needed temps.
 When a vacancy arises or there’s a short-term increase in demand, a practice owner needs to act fast.
-Vacancies in dental assisting and dental hygiene mean lost production.
-Gaps in staffing at the front desk or in billing mean unhappy patients and lost time.
-The sharing economy brings several advantages to dental practices.
-One is that dental practice owners can fill their staffing needs quickly and easily.
+Vacancies in dental assisting and dental hygiene translate into lower production, frustrated patients and lost income.
+Gaps in staffing at the front desk or in billing mean silly mistakes, unhappy patients and wasted time.

 Sharing and dentistry: It’s a natural fit.